-Strategy Develop a preservation plan.
-WQQ-1F
+Develop a preservation plan.

-The MCD can develop a publicly available preservation plan that outlines the historical significance of the dams and the purpose of the MCD to include the District's preservation priorities.
+The MCD can develop a publicly available preservation plan that outlines the dams' historical significance and the MCD's purpose to include the district's preservation priorities.
 This plan should guide the restoration efforts while respecting the dam's heritage.

-The plan development phase should include engagement with local government agencies, community organizations, and residents to gather input and support for the restoration and improvement of facilities within the MCD.
+The plan development phase should include engagement with local government agencies, community organizations, and residents to gather input and support for restoring and improving facilities within the MCD.
 Forming a task force or advisory committee to oversee the project should be considered.